+In order to file a wrongful death claim, you must be able to prove that the death was the result of another person’s careless or intentional act.
 In Nebraska, a wrongful death is defined as any death that occurs due to the wrongful or illegal actions, or the negligence, of someone else.
-Negligent actions such as distracted driving and failing to repair faulty structures on a property can be grounds for a wrongful death lawsuit in most cases.
+Negligent actions such as distracted driving and failing to repair faulty structures on a property can be grounds for a wrongful death lawsuit in many cases.

-In Nebraska, only the legal representative of a person's estate can file a wrongful death lawsuit after that person dies.
+In Nebraska, the deceased person’s estate must file a wrongful death claim.
+This is done by the “personal representative” of the person who has died.
+The personal representative is sometimes referred to as the legal “executor.”
 This is usually a spouse, child, or parent.
 It can be helpful to think of it as a lawsuit that is filed on someone else’s behalf, who would have had grounds to bring a personal injury lawsuit against the negligent party if they had lived.

 You cannot typically seek punitive damages in a wrongful death claim, nor can you seek damages for the pain and suffering that you experience due to losing your loved one.
 Instead, damages in a wrongful death suit are focused on actual and potential monetary losses.
 An experienced wrongful death lawyer can help you determine exactly which damages to seek, but some possible forms of compensation may include: